bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

       Useful API is a versatile toolset for developers, offering a comprehensive suite of functions and endpoints to streamline application development.

-      Visit the [Useful API page](https://api.useful.com) to view the API spec and request access.
+      Visit the [Useful API page](https://api.useful.com) to view the API spec and read the developer guide.
     ```

 Now it's time to publish the Dataset: